gwilliford/Trade-and-Peace/README.md

 # Replication Data for Trade and Peace

-Contains replication data for Chapter 4 of my dissertation, "Domestic Politics, Contentious Issue Claims, and Economic
+Contains replication code and data for Chapter 4 of my dissertation, "Domestic Politics, Contentious Issue Claims, and Economic
 Interdependence."